Top 10 Biggest Content Marketing Mistakes That Are Hurting Your Strategy

 5. Ignoring SEO Best Practices

 Even the best content will fail if nobody finds it.
-Ignoring SEO is one of the most damaging mistakes in content marketing.
-Common errors include skipping keyword research, neglecting meta descriptions, and forgetting internal linking.
+Ignoring SEO is one of the most damaging mistakes.
+Common errors include skipping keyword research, neglecting meta descriptions, and forgetting internal links.

-Optimising for search engines doesn’t mean stuffing content with keywords.
-It’s about strategic placement and delivering value around those terms.
-Incorporate keywords naturally into headings and body text, and ensure your site structure is easy to navigate.
+Optimising doesn’t mean stuffing keywords.
+It’s about natural placement and strong value around those terms.
+Use keywords in headings and body copy, and keep your site structure easy to navigate.

 How to Fix It: